 In 2002, the district began shifting to standards based grading.
 Standards based grading means that a student’s grade in a course or subject should directly reflect his or her level of mastery of the content, not the compliance level of the student to classroom rules, his or her participation, completion of incorrect work, or extra credit.

 To help with this shift, the district separately reports to parents and guardians on the student’s Habits of Mind mastery.GRADING AT THE ELEMENTARY SCHOOL

-At the elementary level, the key standards in reading, writing, and mathematics are reported individually for parents.
-Science and Social Studies content mastery are reported by unit.
-Mastery is not reported as letter grades but on a 4 category rubric:
+At the elementary level, the key standards and concepts in reading, writing, mathematics, science and social studies are reported individually for parents.
+Mastery is not reported as letter grades but on a 3 category rubric:

 - 3- Meets level of mastery for the standard

 - 2- Approaching mastery of the standard

 GRADING AT THE MIDDLE SCHOOL AND HIGH SCHOOLS